 Up to date information is obtained by contacting the Group Leaders or at the monthly Drop-in meetings held on the first Thursday of the month at The Community Centre, Burnby Hall, Pocklington, from 10 a.m. to 12 noon.
 Here, members and prospective members can come along for a coffee and a chat and get the latest information about events and activities.

-- Anyone who is interested in starting a group should contact the Vice-Chair or any member of the Committee Click Here for "Committee" page.
+- Anyone who is interested in starting a group should contact The Secretary or any member of the Committee Click Here for "Committee" page.

 The annual subscription, which is due on 1st April, is currently £10.00 and includes a contribution to the national organisation which covers insurance for activities and a quarterly national magazine.
 The subscription also funds local costs such as Drop-ins, the Information Booklets and some items for use by groups.
 All members are issued with a membership card which they need to produce from time to time when attending groups and which gives entry to Drop-ins.
 New members are invited to a welcome meeting that enables them to meet members of the Committee, along with other new members, and to ask any questions they may have about the organisation and its many activities.